segment was partly funded by a Local History Grant issued by the Brisbane City

 The decline of traditional industrial activities accompanied significant changes in the catchment's demographic character.

-Huge population growth has occurred in the catchment since the 1950s, with an acceleration of growth in the last fifteen years.
+Huge population growth has occurred in the catchment since the 1950s, with an acceleration of growth since the 1980s.
 In the period before and after World War Two, residential development spurred by local entrepreneurs such as R.G.Oates and George Chester mushroomed in Carina and Mt Gravatt, along with parts of Murarrie and Tingalpa [one of Oates' developments in the 1930s at Coorparoo Heights adjacent to the headwaters of Phillips Creek, a tributary entering Bulimba Creek at Belmont , was designed by Raymond Clare Nowland, a onetime senior architect with Qld.'s State Department of Public Works, who named the estate's streets for constellations of stars, extending a pattern of locality nomenclature which had commenced with the use of the word "Carina" for naming the suburb to the east ].

 Streets at Holland Park East in another of Oates' developments were named for himself, and his sons Hector and David [ BHG Papers no. 9 1990].

 From 1946 the newly established Queensland Housing Commission, under its obligations associated with the Commonwealth and State Housing Agreement of 1945, and the Imported Houses Scheme, built 1,000 houses at Carina.
 The Italian venture partners were Messrs.
 Legnami Pascotti of Brescia, Italy.
 Other large scale housing was also built at Holland Park and Mt.
 Gravatt.
 Rents charged for this public housing varied from 5 shillings to 3 pounds 2 shillings per week at a time when the average weekly wage was about 4 pounds 18 shillings.
-The contract price for the construction of some of these early houses was about 840 pounds. [ Brisbane 150 Stories BCC 2009 ]
+The contract price for the construction of some of these early houses was about 840 pounds.
+[Brisbane 150 Stories BCC 2009 ]

 Population numbers in Mt Gravatt surged from 1170 in 1947 to 12,630 in 1966 (Robinson 1991), with those figures being indicative of similar trends elsewhere in the catchment.
 Such population surges were fuelled in part by the arrival of immigrants from southern and eastern Europe in the 1950s.